AbeSheikh92/python_final_project/README.md

             ultra_model.save(output_target.name)
 ```

-Now that we have the a new trained model that has 'learned' from a substantially larger corpus of text, we should query it.
+Now that we have the new trained model that has 'learned' from a substantially larger corpus of text, we should query it.
 This is where, in this same __transcripts/tasks/assemble_tasks.py__ file we find the __QueryUltraModel__ task.
 This task does
 the following:
 * Opens the file where the newly trained ULTRA model is stored